Felixgithub2017/MMCU/README.md

 This is the code repository for paper Measuring Massive Multitask Chinese Understanding https://arxiv.org/abs/2304.12986

-Please send us an email to apply for free dataset download: order@besteasy.com You may need to clarify your identity (Professor, College Students, NLP researcher/engineer, etc.)
+Please send us an email to apply for free dataset download: order@besteasy.com You may need to clarify your identity (Professor, College Students, NLP researcher/engineer, etc.)<br>
 For academic exchanges, please contact me at felix.zeng@besteasy.com

 # 重要声明